sguox002/leetcode/leetcode-all.md

 - bfs with more than one state.
 - bfs with shortest distance problem

+<<-317	Shortest Distance from All Buildings    		42.1%	Hard
+given a grid, 0 means empty, 1 building,2 obstacle.
+find an empty cell which has the shortest distance sum to all building. bfs from all other building and add the distance for each empty cell.
+- can do bfs for each building, simpler
+- do bfs all, we need to have n (if visited n times, no more visit)
+optimization: if one cell is not reachable from any building, do not consider it.
+->>

 <<-433	Minimum Genetic Mutation    		42.6%	Medium
 a gene string is 8 char ACGT, mutation is one single char changed. given a bank of valid gene strings. given a start string, return the min number of permutation to change to the end string.